Ketevan (album)

-Ketevan is the sixth studio album by Georgian-British singer Katie Melua, released in the United Kingdom on 16 September 2013 (her 29th birthday) through Dramatico.
+Ketevan is the sixth studio album by British singer Katie Melua, released in the United Kingdom on 16 September 2013 (her 29th birthday) through Dramatico.
 At birth Melua was given the name Ketevan, but later she adopted the name Katie.
+The album was produced by Mike Batt and his son Luke.

 Promotion

 The lead single promoting the album, "I Will Be There", was released on 12 July 2013, together with an accompanying music video of a concert version of the song.

 A music video for "Love Is a Silent Thief" was released onto YouTube on 13 September 2013.
 A video for "The Love I'm Frightened Of" was released on 7 October.